easymodo/qimgv/README.md

 The idea is to have a uncluttered, simple and easy to use UI.
 You can see ui elements only when you need them.

-There is a window with image, and a panel with thumbnails at the top (only shows up on mouse hover).
+There is a pull-down panel with thumbnails, as well as folder view (accessible by pressing Return).

+You can also bring up a context menu by right-clicking on an image.

 ### Using quick copy / quick move panels